You are here

 The SVS member who sponsors the student is expected to supervise the research project during the scholarship period.
 All scholarships are awarded with the understanding that the sponsoring SVS member accepts full responsibility for the project and the completion of a final report at the conclusion of the project.
 This responsibility also includes assisting with the experimental design designated in the application.
 An individual SVS member may sponsor only one student application per year.
 Residents and fellows may not sponsor a student.

-The application deadline is February 1, 2018.
-Decisions regarding the award are sent to applicants by May 1.
+The application deadline is February 1.
+Decisions regarding the award are sent to applicants in April.
+Awardees receive award checks in May.

-An Application Form must be completed and the following materials in PDF format must be uploaded via the online application submission site (site will open in late 2017).
+An Application Form must be completed and the following materials in PDF format must be uploaded via the online application submission site (site will open in Fall 2021).
 Applications may be rejected if formatting requirements are not followed or application is incomplete.

 - Application Form includes: